gmlewis/lottie2flare/README.md

-# Convert Lottie JSON to Flare JSON
+# Convert lottie JSON to Flutter flare JSON

 This is an experimental library and tool used to convert [lottie-web](https://github.com/airbnb/lottie-web) files